Mateus (footballer, born June 1984)

-Mateus Galiano da Costa (born 19 June 1984), known simply as Mateus, is an Angolan professional footballer who plays as a forward for Portuguese club U.D.
-Leiria.
+Mateus Galiano da Costa (born 19 June 1984), known simply as Mateus, is an Angolan professional footballer who plays as a winger or a forward for Portuguese club Boavista.

 He spent practically all of his career in Portugal, recording 280 games and 51 goals in the Primeira Liga.
 He represented four teams in the division, mainly Nacional and Boavista.

 Mateus made his debut for Angola in 2006 and earned 68 caps.
 He was selected for the 2006 World Cup and four Africa Cup of Nations tournaments.

 Club career

 Early years and Caso Mateus

 Mateus was born in Luanda.
 After started playing professionally for modest Portuguese teams (he had a stint with Sporting CP, but never moved past their reserves), he signed in January 2006 with Gil Vicente F.C. of the Primeira Liga.
 He scored in his debut on 5 February, in a 5–0 home win against Vitória de Setúbal.

 However, Mateus was at the centre of a judicial controversy that erupted in Portuguese football, known as Caso Mateus (Mateus Affair), after a supposedly illegal registration by the Barcelos club.
 Following a lengthy judicial battle between Gil and C.F.
 Os Belenenses, the former were relegated.

 After an uneventful season with Gil Vicente in the second division, greatly delayed by the legal consequences, Mateus joined Boavista F.C. for the 2007–08 campaign.
 His new team was also eventually relegated, due to irregularities.